Moving Average Forex

 Moving Average Indicator

-Determining the Forex online trading market trend is very important for successful trading.
+Determining the Forex trading market trend is very important for successful trading.
 Indicators help traders determine the price direction of the market.
 One of the most commonly used indicators is the Moving Average.

 Moving Average – Definition